uqfoundation/pyina/README.md

 Further, in ``pyina.mpi`` ``pyina`` provides pipe and map implementations (known as *"easy map"*) that hide the MPI internals from the user.
-With the *"easy map"*, the user can launch their code in parallel batch mode -- using standard python and without ever having to write a line of MPI code.
+With the *"easy map"*, the user can launch their code in parallel batch mode -- using standard Python and without ever having to write a line of MPI code.

 There are several ways that a user would typically launch their code in parallel -- directly with ``mpirun`` or ``mpiexec``, or through the use of a